-Dr. Starr is Professor of Chemical Engineering and Director of the Additive Manufacturing Institute of Science and Technology (AMIST) in the J.B.
+Dr. Starr is Professor of Chemical Engineering and Assistant Director of the Additive Manufacturing Institute of Science and Technology (AMIST) in the J.B.
 Speed School of Engineering.
 He joined the University of Louisville in August 1998 and has served as Chair of the Chemical Engineering Department (2000-2004) and as Associate Dean for Research (2004-2015).
 Prior to joining UofL, Dr. Starr spent eighteen years at the Georgia Institute of Technology directing and managing research programs in the School of Materials Science and Engineering and in the Georgia Tech Research Institute.
 Dr. Starr earned a Ph.D. in Physical Chemistry from the University of Louisville and a B.S. in Chemistry from the University of Detroit.
 Dr. Starr's research interest is in the materials science of additive manufacturing (AM), particularly the processing and properties of metal structures fabricated using selective laser sintering (SLS).

 - Ph.D. in Physical Chemistry, University of Louisville, 1976